 Habitat and biology: This slender, elongate catfish has a deeply forked caudal fin.
 The sides of juveniles and adults have scattered dark spots.
 Spawning begins in May when water temperatures are between 75 and 85ºF and continue for several months.
 They do not reproduce well in ponds, but if provided with objects such as barrels or drainage tiles they can successfully spawn.
 Hatching occurs in 5 to 10 days and males guard the nest and schools of fry and small fish.
 Maturity is reached at age 5 to 7.
 The channel catfish is a nocturnal feeder and depends heavily on chemical senses to locate its food.
 They feed on aquatic insect larvae, crayfish, mollusks, and small fish.
 Maximum age in northern climates is 24 years and in southern climates 15 years.
 They grow 15 to 24 inches in length.

 Habitat and biology: Bluegills begin spawning when the water temperature reaches 60°F and they have a protracted spawning season lasting from April to September.
 The bluegill nests in colonies and prefer sites that are firm sand or mud with some debris but little vegetation.
-The nests are usually built in water 1 to 3 feet deep.
+The nests are usually built-in water 1 to 3 feet deep.
 They typically reach maturity in year 1 or 2.
 Bluegills are routinely stocked in lakes and ponds as food for Largemouth Bass.
 The long spawning season of bluegill give them tremendous reproductive potential.
-Bluegills feed during the day and most actively in the morning and afternoon.
+Bluegills feed during the day and most active in the morning and afternoon.
 They eat a wide variety of organisms including significant amounts of plant material.
 Young bluegills feed on plankton while larger individuals eat insects and other larger particles.
 They feed throughout the water column.
 Bluegills live for 5 to 6 years and grow 6 to 10 inches in length.

-Note: Bluegills are density dependent, meaning that as their number increase, their relative sizes decrease.
+Note: Bluegills are density-dependent, meaning that as their numbers increase, their relative sizes decrease.
 It is therefore imperative to catch and remove smaller fish to avoid overpopulation if large bluegills are desired.